 Breathe Baltimore is a community-based research project addressing air quality issues in South Baltimore.
 This project is in partnership with the

-SERC and EJJI plan to deploy 15 air quality sensors across South and West Baltimore in late 2024.
-Currently, 6 sensors have been deployed at host sites.
+SERC and EJJI have deployed 14 out of 15 air quality sensors across South and West Baltimore in late 2024 to early 2025.
 See "Host Sites and Partners" for more information on host sites and neighborhoods being measured.

-These sensors will measure particulate pollution, ozone, and other emissions.
-Local air quality data will be made available to the public.
-Sites for monitoring are still being selected.
+These sensors measure particulate pollution, ozone, and other emissions.
+Local air quality data is available on the interactive map below.
+Sites for future monitoring are being selected.
+Contact us if you are interested in hosting a free monitor using the emails in the "Have a Question" section.
 SERC and EJJI are committed to choosing sites relevant to Baltimore communities and understanding city pollution patterns.

 Our sensors allow us to monitor how much pollution is in the air.
 They measure air quality by particulate matter (PM) or how many particles of pollution are in the air.

 Data is recorded every 15 seconds by the sensor.
 Community volunteers help collect and send the data to the Technology in Ecology Lab at SERC.
 See the "Get Involved" section below if you are interested in volunteering or becoming a host site.
 The data collected is free and open source.
-It will be made available online soon.
-Check back for updates!
+See "Local Air Quality Data" for recent air quality conditions at our sites.

 The infographics below can help better understand why monitoring air quality is important.